mamaheux/pyodas2/docs/tutorials/index.rst

 :doc:`Live Processing Tutorials <live/index>`
 **********************************************

-For the live processing tutorials, you must have a microphone array.
+For the live processing tutorials, you must use a Linux computer because the code uses PyAlsaAudio.
+Also, you must have a microphone array.
 Below is a list of recommended microphone arrays:

 * SC16 with the printed demo array (TODO add link)
 * SC16F (TODO add link)